The Day Jimmy's Boa Ate the Wash Discussion Guide

 The Teacher Store

-The Day Jimmy's Boa Ate The Washby Trinka Hakes Noble
+Day Jimmy's Boa Ate The Wash, Theby Trinka Hakes Noble and Steven Kellogg

 Steven Kellogg captures all the fun and excitement when Jimmy brings along his pet boa constrictor on a class trip to the farm.$38.75